Emulator Issues #10445

 The only way to fix this is to revert that functionality and only enable stereoscopy support if "HDMI 3D" is selected in Dolphin when the game is started.

-#8 Updated by hosode over 2 years ago
+#8 Updated by hosode almost 3 years ago

 Now I got the chance to actually visually confirm what effects do the TV's 3D settings have.
 As said, the custom build you posted does not switch the display modes automatically.
 And the 3D works if I enable it from my TV.